 Not one spirit, but a cycle of divine love between dark & light, death & life, creation & destruction, gathering & hunting, female & male.

 Not two separate but a collusion, collaboration, intimacy of movement.

-- Caomhnóirí an Tinne – Guardians of the Fire
+- Caomhnóirí an Tinne – Keepers of the Fire

 - Gallain an Domhain – Pillars of the Earth